Bourne Weekly News 17 Jan 2020 web

-Food Technology aims to empower students to make choices and provide them with a greater range of options as consumers, users and makers.
+Food Technology we follow the National Curriculum and aim to empower students to make choices and provide them with a greater range of options as consumers, users and makers.
 Food presents people with everyday decisions to make and problems to solve; to be educated about food has consequences for quality of life.

 KEY STAGE 3

 • Develop their knowledge and understanding of ingredients and healthy eating;

 • Be encouraged to develop and apply their knowledge of consumer food choices;

 • Develop creative, technical and practical expertise needed to perform everyday food related tasks confidently;

 • Evaluate and test their ideas and products and the work of others.

 • Continue to develop the skills, knowledge and understanding gained in Y7, with an increasing degree of challenge and independence as appropriate;